 “It’s not a question of giving little gifts here and there,” he said.
 “I think the project is important because it’s a public space.
 That’s what counts, a public space to present the culture, to present the economic success of the region.

-“And if the same case arises in Regina or Vancouver I’ll say the same thing … If we’re talking about a public space that contributes to the development of that region, then the federal government can contribute.”
+“And if the same case arises in Regina or Vancouver I’ll say the same thing … If we’re talking about a public space that contributes to the development of that region, then the federal can you buy ativan online government can contribute.”

 “A public space that contributes to the development of that region” — that’s a pretty broad category, considering how far stadium boosters like to stretch the meaning of public benefit.
 And it’s a way more lenient standard than that used by the federal P3 fund, which in any case explicitly excludes sports facilities for consideration.